cdminigun/cloudandbigdatalab.github.io/docker-combined.md

 ### Step 2: Software Installation
 Install Docker on each server with `sudo yum install docker`.
 This installs the Docker daemon and client tools.
 You may also wish to install an editor such as vim and git (if not already installed, included in our CentOS image).

-**Important**
 The Docker daemon needs to be running before you can use Docker.
-Start it with `sudo service docker start`. **If you're getting errors with every Docker command this may be the cause.**
+Start it with `sudo service docker start`.
+If you're getting errors with every Docker command this may be the cause.

 ### Step 3: Container Setup
 Before you move on let's explain some things.
 You will be setting up one host with a Postgres (SQL database) container.
 The other host will be setup with Nginx (web server) and uWGSI (interface to Python script that generates actual page) containers.
 To connect the uWGSI container across hosts to the Postgres container we will use *ambassador* containers, one on each host.